 - to request a copy of your personal information which is within our custody and control, together with details about how we use that information;

-- in certain circumstances, to require us to stop processing your personal information (e.g. for marketing purposes).
+- to object to how we use your personal information for direct marketing purposes,

 If you have a complaint about how we have handled your personal information you can contact us using the details below and we will investigate your complaint.

-We keep this Charter under regular review and update it from time to time.
-Please review this Charter periodically for changes.
+We keep this Policy under regular review and update it from time to time.
+Please review this Policy periodically for changes.

-If you do not accept the amended Charter, please stop using our Services.
+If you do not accept the amended Policy, please stop using our Services.

-If you have any questions about this Charter, or would like to exercise your rights with respect to your personal information, please contact us via firstname.lastname@example.org or write to:
+If you have any questions about this Policy, or would like to exercise your rights with respect to your personal information, please contact us via firstname.lastname@example.org or write to: